rapid7/metasploit-framework/Landing-Pull-Requests.md

 I opened that in a browser, and ended up with https://github.com/schierlm/metasploit-framework/pull/1 .
 Once @schierlm landed it on his branch, all I (or anyone) had to do was `git fetch` to get the change reflected in origin/pr/1217, and then the integration of the PR could continue.

+# Collaboration between contributors

+Note the important bit here: **you do not need commit rights to Rapid7 to fork pull requests**.
+If Alice knows the solution to some problem Bob's pull request that Juan pointed out, it is **easy** for Alice to provide that solution by following the procedure above. `git blame` will still work correctly, commit histories will all be accurate, everyone on the pull request will be notified of Alice's changes, and Juan doesn't have to wait around for Bob to figure out how to use `send_request_cgi()' or whatever the problem was.

+# Landing to upstream

+Back to PR #1217.
+Turns out, my change was enough to land the original chunk of work.
+So, someone else (@jlee-r7) was able to to do something like this:

 ````
 $ git fetch upstream
 remote: Counting objects: 12, done.